 -

-firstly, you should regularly consume foods rich in collagen, such as bone broths, gelatin and dishes made from tough cuts of meat;
+first, regularly consume collagen-rich foods such as bone broths, gelatin, and dishes made from tough cuts of meat;

 -

-secondly, it is necessary to simultaneously take care of the supply of ingredients that support its internal production.
+second, simultaneously ensure the supply of ingredients that support its internal production.

-Combining these two dietary elements yields the best results – as does the use of high-quality dietary supplements such as eatyx LABS Collagen Premium 16,000 mg bovine collagen hydrolysate.
-Enriched with vitamin C and B vitamins, among other nutrients, this supplement has a holistic effect on the body.
+Combining these two dietary elements yields the best results – similar to using high-quality dietary supplements such as eatyx LABS Collagen Premium 16000 mg bovine collagen hydrolysate.
+Thanks to its enrichment with, among others, vitamin C and B vitamins, the preparation acts holistically on the body.